SlitherinPython/cs50-final-project/README.md

 **Day 6:**

-*Added audio between timer/music transitions*
+*Added audio between timer/music transitions* <br>
 I looked for a few suitable sound effects online and added the appropriate delays for the music to play properly between transitions.

 **Day 7:**

-*I added a settings page*
+*I added a settings page* <br>
 I created a settings logo in the start menu early on in the project and I finally got to working on it.
 I used a bootstrap and some simple html.

-*Added settings functionality (doesn't include using the settings chosen by user yet)* I used a json file to store the user preferences and linked the renderer file to the main process (which basically means I get to access the file system and therefore allow me to edit config.json with just javascript).
+*Added settings functionality (doesn't include using the settings chosen by user yet)* <br>
+I used a json file to store the user preferences and linked the renderer file to the main process (which basically means I get to access the file system and therefore allow me to edit config.json with just javascript).
 Now, I can get the json file in the renderer process and edit the json file in the renderer process.
 This'll allow me to render the user's previous settings and implement their new settings when they save their changes.

+**Day 8:**

+*Implemented the users settings* <br>
+I finally linked everything together by using the settings chosen by the user with the actual applications.
+I had a problem with asynchronicity that I resolved after a fair bit of looking at stackoverflow.
+I had one global variable that wouldn't change because the function that changed it was an async function (default in javascript I think) so I used the fix provided.

+Post app development thoughts:
+I really had fun developing this program.
+Although I faced loads of issues, I feel a great sense of accomplishment that I managed to learn and adapt to a new framework on my own without any assistance.
+I could read the documentation independently and have definitely learnt a lot from this experience.
+I would like to say thank you to all the cs50 staff and especially David (for being such a great lecturer), curiouskiwi (for helping me so much in my previous assignments), and the whole discord community for being such a welcoming place.